The Soul Dam

 The ledger shifted.

-It spread across the map in petal-shaped patches, crawling from cluster to cluster like a disease that had learned to be decorative.
+Then magenta spread across the map in petal-shaped patches, blooming from cluster to cluster like a stain that had learned to be decorative.

 "Ten percent," AU said.

-"Ten percent of what," ZiggyBoot asked, voice tight.
+"Ten percent of what," Zigaboot asked, voice tight.

-AU's gold shimmer did not change.
-"Of the registered cosmos," it said.
+"Of the registered cosmos," AU replied.
 "Billions of galaxies."

 AU answered anyway.
-"It is apparently easier than filing your routing authorization correctly."
+"Apparently, less difficult than filing your routing authorization correctly."

 EXECUTION AUTHORIZED METHOD: FORCED REINCARNATION